 Tabletop roleplaying has been a long-time staple of nerd culture, back to the 70’s and beyond, but in recent years the hobby has exploded in popularity.
 All kinds of people play nowadays, from police to teachers to, yes, therapists.

-But roleplaying isn’t just a game – it can actually offer great benefits for your mental health.
+But roleplaying isn’t just a game – it can actually offer great benefits for your mental health (BBC Three - Dungeons & Dragons is now being used as therapy).
 As therapists, we use roleplay as a teaching tool to help develop our practice, and many counsellors will use roleplay in their sessions to help their patients process complex, difficult emotions.

 Here are some of the reasons you might want to try out tabletop roleplay for yourself: